Skip to main content

 }

-// Record the variant assignment at the moment it is first determined
+// Record the variant assignment when it happens

 analytics()->identify($event->scope?->id, [